Fascinating Life Story of Stoicism’s Founder: Zeno of Citium

 He was known as “The Door-Opener” because whichever house he went to, even if he entered uninvited, people welcomed him with honor.

 As a Cynic, Crates did his fair share of scandalous deeds.

 One of them was getting physically intimate with his philosopher wife Hipparchia in full view of the public.

-Another, allowing his daughter a trial marriage for a month to each of her potential suitors.
+Another was allowing his daughter a trial marriage for a month to each of her potential suitors.

-Now, this was the man who taught Zeno.
+Crates of Thebes was the man who taught Zeno.

 The Schooling of Zeno

 Once, Crates made Zeno carry a pot of soup around Athens all day long.
-Suddenly, out of blue, Crates lunged at Zeno and smashed his pot, spilling the soup all over him in front of a crowd.
+Suddenly, out of the blue, Crates lunged at Zeno and smashed his pot, spilling the soup all over him in front of a crowd.

 Zeno, embarrassed, began to run away.
 At this, Crates laughed and called out: